milenstanev/desktop-ui/ARCHITECTURE.md

 | `middleware/desktopStorageMiddleware.ts` | Persist Desktop state to localStorage    |
 | `features/Notes/`      | Notes feature (slice + component + tests)         |
 | `features/Timer/`      | Timer feature (component + tests, no slice)       |

+## Why This Structure?

+- **Feature folders**
+  Each feature (Notes, Timer, Desktop, …) lives in one place with its component, optional slice, and tests.
+Adding a feature doesn’t touch the core store or other features.

+- **Reducer manager + single root reducer**
+  The store has one “root” reducer that is actually the reducer manager’s `reduce` function.
+That function delegates to a combined reducer that can change over time (slices added/removed).
+We never touch Redux’s default `combineReducers` at the top level; we own the composition.

+- **Lazy reducer + lazy component together**
+  When a window opens, we load the component (via `React.lazy` + `componentLoader`) and inject the slice (via `useLazyLoadReducer`).
+When the last window of that type closes, we remove the slice and optionally let the chunk be GC’d.
+State and code stay in sync.

+- **Middleware for persistence**
+  Reducers only compute the next state.
+Writing to `localStorage` (or later IndexedDB) happens in middleware that listens for specific actions.
+That keeps reducers pure and keeps persistence in one place.

+- **Constants for copy and tests**
+  `APP_STRINGS` and `APP_TEST` in `constants.ts` ensure the UI and tests use the same labels.
+Renaming a button is one change, not a hunt through tests.